enyojs/ares-webos-sdk/README.md

 ### Open webOS

-1. Install an Open webOS emualator image & start it
+1. Install an Open webOS emulator image & start it
 2. Install the SSH public key.
 Each of the command below will ask for the `root` password.

 		$ ssh -p 6622 root@localhost mkdir .ssh